Years of Lead (Italy): Arrest of Red Brigades leaders

 In 1974, some leaders of the Red Brigades, including Renato Curcio and Alberto Franceschini, were arrested, but new leadership continued the war against the Italian right-wing establishment with increased fervour.

 The Italian government showed reluctance in addressing far-left terrorism.
 The ruling Christian Democracy party underestimated the threat of the Red Brigades, speaking of "phantom" Red Brigades, emphasising instead the danger of neo-fascist groups.
 The Italian left wing was also less worried by the existence of an armed communist organization than by the possible abuses by the police against protesters, calling for the disarmament of police during street demonstrations.

 The year before, Potere Operaio had disbanded, although Autonomia Operaia carried on in its wake.
-Lotta Continua also dissolved in 1976, although their magazine struggled on for several years.
+Lotta Continua also dissolved in 1976, although their magazine continued for several years.
 From the remnants of Lotta Continua and similar groups, the terror organization Prima Linea emerged.

 1975

 On 28 February, student and fascist activist Mikis Mantakas was killed by far-leftists during riots in Rome.

 On 13 March, a young militant of Italian Social Movement (MSI) Sergio Ramelli was assaulted in Milan by a group of Avanguardia Operaia and wounded in the head with wrenches (aka Hazet 36).
 He died on 29 April, after 47 days in the hospital.

 On 25 May, student and left activist Alberto Brasili was stabbed in Milan by neo-fascist militants.

 On 5 June, Giovanni D'Alfonso, a member of the Carabinieri police force, was killed by the Red Brigades.

+On 2 November, famous director and leftist intellectual Pier Paolo Pasolini was abducted, tortured and murdered at a beach in Ostia.
+Multiple journalists, investigators and Giuseppe Pelosi, who was convicted of the murder of Pasolini, have alleged that the murder had a political background and was connected to the Banda della Magliana or P2.
+A year prior to his murder, Pasolini alleged in his column for Il Corriere della Sera that the Italian State engaged in a strategy of tension with organized crime and right-wing terrorist groups.